SAP/abap-to-json/docs/basic.md

 For deserialization, the flag tells the deserializer that the value shall be placed in a non-key field of the structure.

-Here is an example of deserialization, in which mentioned above two options can be used:
+Here is an example of deserialization, in which the two options mentioned above can be used:
 ```json
 {
   "id": "509e28db-6794-4e02-91d3-e35f4c7310e9",